-As with all types of cars, there is a lot of variation when you compare street models to their racing counterparts.
+As with all types of cars, there is a lot of variation when you compare street model brakes to their racing counterparts.
 Everything from the steering wheels to the materials used to make them are vastly different between the two.
 But just how different are the brakes?

-The main differences between street car and race car brakes are the physical construction and the internal systems.
-Race car brakes withstand much higher temperatures, have highly sophisticated cooling systems and also have sensors to constantly monitor performance.
+The main differences between street car and race car brakes are in their physical construction and the internal systems.
+Race car brakes withstand much higher temperatures, have highly sophisticated cooling systems, and also have sensors to constantly monitor their performance.

-The way that brakes do this usually involves something external gripping the wheels of the car.
-Strictly speaking it is actually the rotor or the axle, where there is usually a disc or drum brake installed.
-In most cars, there are disc brakes at the front and drum brakes at the back.
+Brakes do this by using something to grip and apply friction to the wheels of the car.
+Strictly speaking it is actually the rotor or the axle rather than the wheel or the tire, where there is usually a disc or drum brake installed.
+In many cars, there are disc brakes at the front and drum brakes at the back.
 What rubs against these discs or drums are the brake pads, which generate all of the friction.

 The Power Of Hydraulics

-In a normal car, when you press the brake pedal, hydraulic fluid amplifies you’re the pressure you apply to be able to clamp the brake pads against the brake discs with a strong enough force on all four wheels to slow the car to a stop.
-Although a fairly basic summary, this is the reason you can effortlessly press your brake pedal and slow your car from 60mph down to zero without hurting yourself.
+In a normal car, when you press the brake pedal, hydraulic fluid amplifies the pressure you apply to be able to clamp the brake pads against the brake discs with a strong enough force on all four wheels to slow the car to a stop.
+Although a fairly basic summary, this is the reason you can effortlessly press your brake pedal and slow your car from 60 mph down to zero without hurting yourself!

 One of the big differences that you will see in race car brakes is the use of two separate master cylinders.
 One of these operates the front brakes and one operates the rear brakes, and they allow you to have more control over the finer details of each set.
-This is known as brake biasing, and it is a vital component of race cars to give the driver more control and customization.
+This is allows you to change your brake bias, and it’s a vital component of race cars that gives the driver more control and customization over their handling.

 The Brake Pads

 These physical differences are essential, as the type of driving that is done in a race car versus that of a street car is much more aggressive.
-Higher speeds and thus stronger braking means the materials used need to be strong and resistant to heat.
+Higher speeds and stronger braking means the materials used need to be strong and resistant to higher temperatures.
 So, in terms of the strength, they also need to be able to bear massive, repetitive braking loads.

 The Technology Involved In Race Car Brakes